davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

 For secure connection you can use `openssl` in the following way:

 - openssl s_client -connect google.com:443
-- *admier all the security that is going on*
+- *admire all the security that is going on*
 - `GET / HTTP/1.1`
 - then press enter twice.
 You’ll get the page.

 Another example would be to send an email by connecting straight to a SMTP server.
-Now days most SMTP servers are secured by passwords, and use encryption which makes it hard to quickly test this.
+Nowadays most SMTP servers are secured by passwords, and use encryption which makes it hard to quickly test this.
 But if you had access to a plain SMTP server you could just type the following:

 - `telnet example.com smtp`
 - and type